A living tribute to freedom...and the sacrifices it requires.

 Get involved in a wide variety of patriotic ceremonies, educational programs, arts events, and fundraisers.
 Check back for updates or CLICK HERE to receive regular emails about War Memorial happenings.

-the 3rd annual festival of one act plays The Virginia War Memorial Foundation will present four one-act plays written by veterans and the spouse of …
+the 4th annual festival of one act plays The Virginia War Memorial Foundation is pleased to announce the return of War in Pieces, a festival …

 The Virginia War Memorial overlooks the beautiful James River, boasting one of the best views of the Richmond skyline.
 Yet the Memorial offers so much more to see and do…